tinaponting/ai-robots-scrapers/README.md

 *  IF YOU WANT A strong firewall, aho also protect againtst scrapers: perishablepress.com8g-firewall with Latest Aibots - not wanted:)
 *
 # Updates: **
+* Working on Updates, 250620 but need to have sunshine to:)

 * ADDED: DRUPAL - jOOMLA PLUGINS - add your ai, plugins:)
 * Updates: 250607 - Hugo Ai block)